 Which pages of your website are getting the most exposure in search results?
 Knowing this you can optimise high performing pages to convert more visitors into customers, and identify under performing pages that may need to be updated or refocused.
 This section of the SEO report details the top performing pages in terms of search impressions, or the number of times they appear in Google search results.

-Information on your best performing website pages in terms of search impressions is imported from Google Webmaster Tools.
+Information on your best performing website pages in terms of search impressions is imported from Google Search Console.

 A fundamental part of any SEO campaign is researching the keywords your customers are searching for in Google.
 Targeting the right keywords means you can make the most of your efforts by focusing your SEO strategies and content.

 We track your important Google keyword rankings in the SEO Report to monitor the progress of your SEO campaign.

 Your Google My Business (map) listing is an important part of SEO.
 Our local SEO experts work on ranking you in the maps section of the organic results as well.
 Calls, clicks and reviews on your Google My Business listing are summarised in the SEO reports as well.

 Are you using SEO Reports to your advantage?

 With all this information collated into one easy to understand SEO Report our clients can get a picture of their website performance in a few minutes.
 Get your own own monthly SEO Reports with any of our affordable SEO Packages.